 One for One

 One for one is widely used.
 TOMS was one of the first to start with this concept.
 If you buy a pair of TOMS shoes, TOMS gives one pair to a child in need of shoes.
 Over the years they have developed this further, involving local shoe manufactures and adding eye care.
 If you buy one pair of glasses, TOMS helps restore sight to a person in need.
 They are now developing their business model further to one purchase one purpose.
-For every purchase you do, you support a local charity of your choice.
+For every purchase you make, you support a local charity of your choice.

 Another example of one for one is Pampers, who partnered with UNICEF in 2006 to eliminate tetanus.
 Anyone can get tetanus, but the disease is particularly common and serious in newborn babies and pregnant women.
-For every Pampers diaper or wipe product with a “One-Pack = One Vaccine” sticker Pampers provided UNICEF with funding for one life-saving tetanus vaccine to protect a mother and her newborn in the developing world.
+For every Pampers diaper or wipe product with a “One-Pack = One Vaccine” sticker, Pampers provided UNICEF with funding for one life-saving tetanus vaccine to protect a mother and her newborn in the developing world.

 The one for one model can also be applied to the example in this article.
 If you would for example sell surf trainings to kids, you could think of sponsoring the education of one child in a developing country for one month.